sammahafza/reverse-arabic-utf8-subtitles/README.md

+This is a fork of Reverse Subtitles Punctuation from BuSHari with some tweaks to work with Arabic subtitles in utf-8 form...

-# Reverse Subtitles Punctuation
+# Arabic Reverse Subtitles Punctuation

-This project is a small python script for reversing the punctuation of an SRT subtitle.
+This project is a small python script for reversing the punctuation of an Arabic SRT subtitle.
 It is based on the Subtitle Workshop 2.61 feature with the same capabilities.

 ## Motivation